Hawaiideveloper/Infastructure-as-Code-Sample_Env/Kubernetes/README.md

     - Swap disabled.
 You MUST disable swap in order for the kubelet to work properly.

+### Control plane:
+The control plane's components make global decisions about the cluster (for example, scheduling), as well as detecting and responding to cluster events (for example, starting up a new pod when a deployment's replicas field is unsatisfied).

+Control plane components can be run on any machine in the cluster.
+However, for simplicity, set up scripts typically start all control plane components on the same machine, and do not run user containers on this machine.

 ### Get the load balancer working

 - [ ] Then import all containers from docker into kubernetes to serve as a load balancer and if anything fails the integrity checks which will be monitored by [Jenkins_hourly_job]()
     - [ ] It will terminate and kubernetes will create another container then pull the most recent production branch for the site.